tobiasguyer/StreamCore32/README.md

 Summary:

-- cmake (version 3.0 or higher)
-- gcc / clang for the CLI target
 - [esp-idf](https://github.com/espressif/esp-idf) v5.5 or higher
 - downloaded submodules
-- golang (1.16)
 - protoc
-- mbedtls

 This project utilizes submodules, please make sure you are cloning with the `--recursive` flag or use `git submodule update --init --recursive`.